asogwachinenye1/HR-ATTRITION/README.md

 # HR-ATTRITION

-## HR Attrition Analysis: Unraveling Employee Turnover Patterns
+## HR Attrition Analysis:Reducing Attrition Rate From 16% to 2%

 ## Introduction:
 HR Attrition Analysis is a comprehensive examination of the factors influencing employee attrition within IBM, a global technology and consulting company.
 Attrition is the voluntary and involuntary departure of employees from an organization, which can have profound effects on the company’s performance, productivity, and overall workforce stability.